Lyon hold off Juventus to reach Champions League quarter-finals - France 24

 Turin (Italy) (AFP)

-Lyon qualified for the quarter-finals of the Champions League on Friday despite losing 2-1 to Juventus in Turin.
+Lyon qualified for the quarter-finals of the Champions League on Friday despite losing 2-1 in Turin.

 A goal up after winning February's first leg, French side Lyon will face Manchester City at the final tournament in Lisbon after drawing 2-2 on aggregate and going through on away goals.